IDSIA/sacred/docs/observers.rst

 Neptune Observer
 ================
-Neptune observer sends all the experiment metadata to the Neptune app.
+Neptune observer sends all the experiment metadata to the Neptune UI.
-It requires the `neptune-contrib <https://neptune-contrib.readthedocs.io/index.html/>`_ package to be installed.
+It requires the `neptune-sacred <https://docs.neptune.ai/integrations-and-supported-tools/experiment-tracking/sacred>`_ package to be installed.
 You can install it by running:

 .. code-block:: bash

-    pip install neptune-contrib
+    pip install neptune-client neptune-sacred

 Adding a Neptune Observer
 -------------------------